BARK (organization)

 BARK is an Oregon, United States, non-profit organization that was created to combat logging, clear-cutting, deforestation and projects members say cause "commercial destruction" in Oregon forests, specifically those of the Mt.
 Hood National Forest.

 Formation

 In 1993, Greg Dyson and John "Lenny" Rancher began a "call to action" when they noticed clear-cutting happening on Mt.
 Hood National Forest, which surrounds the Mt.
 Hood stratovolcano in northern Oregon that is part of the Cascade Volcanic Arc.
 Upset with the old growth logging and the environmental impact of clear-cutting, Dyson and Rancher began training volunteers to bring attention to destructive logging practices.
 The two began to hike to each proposed timber sale in the forest and documenting the discrepancy between agency documents and on the ground conditions in the forest.
 Bark continues this foundational program by training "groundtruthers" to hike every timber sale proposed in the forest.
 The group began its foray into research and activism with many members canvassing the area.
 Since its formation, BARK has trained thousands of volunteers.

-Mission statement

-BARK's mission statement is "to transform Mt.
-Hood National Forest into a place where natural processes prevail, where wildlife thrives and where local communities have a social, cultural, and economic investment in its restoration and preservation."

-The goals of the group from their website include: